ibm-cloud-docs/openshift/openshift_ingress_roks4.md

 ### Apps are in multiple projects
 {: #multi-project}

-If the apps in your cluster are in different projects, you must create one Ingress resource for each project to define the app's routing rules.
+If the apps in your cluster are in different projects, create one Ingress resource for each project to define the app routing rules.
 {: shortdesc}

 You can either define the same domain in multiple resources, or use a wildcard domain to specify different subdomains within the Ingress resource for each project.